Energy Affordability & Resilience

-Right now too many of our homes and places we gather put us at risk from the harms of climate change, like extreme heat that killed more than 100 Oregonians in the last two summers alone.
+Right now too many of our homes and places we gather put us at risk from the harms of climate change, like extreme heat that killed more than 100 Oregonians over the last few summers alone.
 The way we heat and cook with fossil fuels is making things worse, especially for lower-income and frontline communities.
 Homes and buildings are Oregon’s second largest source of climate pollution.

 We’re advocating for statewide action so new construction is built smart from the start to be healthy and resilient, while cutting energy waste and lowering bills.
 We’re also working to make it easier and more affordable to update current homes and buildings to protect us from climate harms and transition to clean, efficient electricity for heating and cooling, hot water, and cooking.
 We must prioritize helping those most harmed by climate extremes and fossil fuels.